-In these lectures we study the real and complex numbers, and study their properties, particularly completeness; define and study limits of sequences, convergence of series, and power series.
+In these lectures we study the real and complex numbers, and study their properties, particularly completeness (roughly speaking, the idea that there are no 'gaps' - unlike in the rational numbers, for example).
+We go on to define and study limits of sequences, convergence of series, and power series.